textlint/textlint/README.md

 See [A Collection of textlint rule · textlint/textlint Wiki](https://github.com/textlint/textlint/wiki/Collection-of-textlint-rule "Collection of textlint rule · textlint/textlint Wiki") for more details.

-If you create new rule, and add it to the wiki :)
+If you create a new rule, and add it to the wiki :)

 ### Fixable